 Museum Futures programme

-Scotland’s museums and galleries are invited to embark on a pioneering journey towards long-term sustainability with the launch of this new partnership programme developed by Museums Galleries Scotland, Scottish Government, and The National Lottery Heritage Fund.
+Scotland’s museums and galleries are invited to embark on a pioneering journey towards long-term sustainability with this partnership programme developed by Museums Galleries Scotland, Scottish Government, and The National Lottery Heritage Fund.

 Introduction